swiftnesstutorialby/yt/README.md

-# youtube clone
+# whatsapp clone
-you can create a yt clone using these files
+you can create a chat app clone using these files